Cake (2019 TV series)

 Cake is an American live-action/adult animated anthology television series that premiered on FXX on September 25, 2019.
-The series features an assortment of short-form comedy.
+The series features an assortment of short-form comedy and is produced by SLAQR and FX Productions.

 The second season premiered on March 5, 2020.
 The third season premiered on July 9, 2020.
 The fourth season premiered on March 11, 2021.
 The fifth season premiered on September 30, 2021.